 Abuse and neglect of our senior citizens is a troubling, often overlooked social problem across the United States.
 Federal investigations show that nearly two million Americans have suffered at the hands of those who are supposed to care for them.
 Nursing home abuse may exist in your community.
-We must do our best to make sure that the people who work in nursing homes are professionally trained and personally able to deal with the unique needs of our senior citizens.
+Therefore, it is imperative you speak to an experienced Tucson nursing home abuse lawyer team at Goldberg & Osborne if you suspect a loved one has been abused.

 Abuse of elders with dementia

-How can advocates for elders recognize signs of nursing home abuse?
+How to recognize signs of nursing home abuse?